Oghma-Infinium/Fahluaan/GAMEPLAY.md

 ## Initial Setup

 Before reading this guide, please follow the [readme](https://github.com/Oghma-Infinium/Fahluaan/blob/main/README.md) as it will answer the vast majority of technical questions related to getting the list setup and running.
-It also has information regarding customizing certain aspects of the list via the MCM menus.
-Note that this list is meant to be played in 3rd Person.
+Be sure to check out the [configuration](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/CONFIG.md) page to learn more about the optional tweaks and addons and MCM options.

 ## Basics